-I would also like to thank the editorial and production staff at Taylor & Francis the publishers for their enthusiasm and support.
-They were able to publish this 8th Edition within the very short time-scale created by the publication of the new 3rd Amendment to the 17th Edition of the IET Wiring Regulations.
+I would also like to thank the editorial and production staff at Taylor & Francis the publishers for their enthusiasm and support, particularly my Editor, Gavin Fidler.
+They were able to publish this 8th Edition within the very short time-scale created by the publication of the new 3rd Amendment to the 17th Edition of the IET Regulations.

-A special thank you must also go to my colleague John Gallagher, an electrical installation lecturer at Blackpool and The Fylde College, for writing the new section on preparing for the online assessment examination.
+A special thank you must also go to John Gallagher, an electrical installation lecturer at Blackpool and The Fylde College, for writing the new section on preparing for assessment, and for providing all of the top tips used in the current edition.